 A Belarusian decathlete whose silver medal in Beijing 2008 announced his arrival as a world-class all-around athlete.

-Andrei Krauchanka emerged from the strong Soviet-style athletics system to become the standard-bearer for Belarus in the grueling decathlon.
-His breakthrough came at the 2008 Beijing Olympics, where he delivered a series of consistent performances across ten events to clinch the silver medal, finishing only behind the dominant Bryan Clay.
-Known for his technical proficiency, particularly in the jumps and throws, Krauchanka's career has been a testament to longevity in a punishing event.
-He has been a perennial finalist at major global championships, with his national record score of 8617 points standing for over a decade.
-His career embodies the quiet, relentless pursuit of excellence in the shadow of more flamboyant rivals.
+Andrei Krauchanka won the silver medal in the decathlon at the 2008 Beijing Olympics, finishing only behind Bryan Clay.
+The Belarusian emerged from the Soviet-style athletics system to become his country's standard-bearer in the grueling event.
+His technical proficiency in jumps and throws drove consistent performances.
+He has been a perennial finalist at major global championships.
+His national record score of 8617 points has stood for over a decade.
+Krauchanka's career embodies the quiet, relentless pursuit of excellence in the shadow of more flamboyant rivals.

 1981–1996